-There are at least 60 species of gecko that are endemic to Australia.
+There are at least 60 species of geckos that are endemic to Australia.
 Some of these species have subspecies.
 They come from at least three families and 10 genera, including subfamilies.
 Families and genera have names such as Strophurus, which means “bent tail” in Greek.
 This describes the posture of these geckos before they fling noxious goo at a would-be predator.
 Phyllurus means “leaf-tailed,” and describes the shape of the tail of such geckos as Phyllurus platurusm, the broad-tailed gecko.
 Diplodactylidae comes from the Greek word for “double toed,” while Hemidactylus is Greek for “half-toed” and Lepidodactylus is Greek for “scale-toed.”
 Nactus means “stumbled upon” in Latin and refers to the zoologist Arnold Kluge having come upon the lizard by accident.

-The names of a good number of Australian geckos come from the names of people, places or even things.
+The names of a good number of Australian geckos come from the names of people, places, or even things.
 Nactus cheverti was named after a ship called the Chevert.
 The Underwoodisaurus genus was named after Garth Underwood, a British herpetologist.
-The name, naturally, mean’s “Mr. Underwood’s lizard.”
+The name, naturally, means “Mr. Underwood’s lizard.”
 Phyllurus championae was named after Irene Champion, a ranger for Queensland Parks and Wildlife.
 Because she’s a girl, the word is championae instead of championi.

 Australian geckos have the usual gecko appearance, which makes them unmistakable.
 Most are between 0.64 to 6 long with a weight of between 1.6 and 2.82 ounces.
 Males are bigger and heavier than females.